Etale cohomology, purity and formality with torsion coefficients: Formality criteria for symmetric monoidal functors

 \section{Formality criteria for symmetric monoidal functors}

-Let $\Aa$ be a symmetric monoidal abelian category.
+Let $\Aa$ be a symmetric monoidal abelian category whose tensor product is exact in both variables.
 In this section, we give a formality criterion for symmetric monoidal functors of chain complexes of objects of $\Aa$ equipped with an extra grading.

 \begin{defi} Let $N$ be an integer.
 A morphism of chain complexes $f:A\to B \in\ch(\Aa)$ is called \textit{$N$-quasi-isomorphism} if the induced morphism in homology $H_i(f):H_i(A)\to H_i(B)$ is an isomorphism for all $i\leq N$. \end{defi}